-Attached ADU should be shorter in height than the primary dwelling, with one exception (if historic property is on a hillside - see paragraph immediately below).
+Attached ADU should be shorter in height than the primary dwelling, with one exception (see below).
 However, State law requires the City to allow attached ADU up to 25 feet in height (Gov. Code 66321(b)(4)(D)).
-If space limitations on a historic property necessitate an attached ADU that is taller than the primary dwelling, locate and design the attached ADU so that it is minimally visible from the public right-ofway and does not visually overwhelm the primary dwelling:
+If space limitations on a historic property necessitate an attached ADU that is taller than the primary dwelling, locate and design the attached ADU so that it is minimally visible from the public right-of-way and does not visually overwhelm the primary dwelling: